Kandahar: Modern (1709–present)

 During the 1980s, Soviet–Afghan War, Kandahar city (and the province as a whole) witnessed heavy fighting as it became a centre of resistance as the mujahideen forces waged a strong guerrilla warfare against the Soviet-backed government, who tightly held on control of the city.
-Government and Soviet troops surrounded the city and subjected it to heavy air bombardment in which many civilians lost lives.
+Government and Soviet troops surrounded the city and subjected it to heavy air bombardment in which many civilians lost their lives.
 In January 1982 indiscriminate shelling and bombing by the Soviets killed hundreds.
 300 civilians were killed during Soviet bombings in July 1984.
 It was under siege again in April 1986.
+The city's population was reduced from 200,000 before the war to no more than 25,000 inhabitants, following a months-long campaign of carpet bombing and bulldozing by the Soviets and Afghan communist soldiers in 1987.
 Kandahar International Airport was used by the Soviet Army during their ten-year troop placement in the country.
-The city also became a battle ground for the US and Pakistani-backed against the pro-Communist government of Afghanistan.
+The city also became a battle ground for the US and Pakistani-backed forces against the pro-Communist government of Afghanistan.

+Kandahar underwent a complete sociopolitical collapse in the early 1990s, driven in part by the divide-and-rule tactics of the communist governor-general, Nur ul-Haq Ulumi, who manipulated rival mujahideen factions against each other, and by the rampant greed within both the communist and mujahideen militias.
 After the Soviet withdrawal and the collapse of Najibullah's government in 1992, Kandahar fell to local mujahideen commander, Gul Agha Sherzai.
 However Sherzai lacked authority against other local commanders which led to lawlessness in the city, and fighting in 1993.
-The city's population was reduced from 200,000 before the war to no more than 25,000 inhabitants, following a months-long campaign of carpet bombing and bulldozing by the Soviets and Afghan communist soldiers in 1987.
+During this time, banditry, rape, and murder became rampant in Kandahar, creating a demand for a more moral and unified alternative.
+This led to the rise of the talibs (students), who eventually formed the Taliban movement.
+By the spring of 1994, the nucleus of the Taliban emirate had begun to take shape, and that year, they launched operations to dismantle warlord militia checkpoints around the city.
+The talibs gained considerable popularity and legitimacy during this period by defeating these predatory warlords.

-In August 1994, the Taliban, under Mohammed Omar Mujahid, captured Kandahar from commander Mullah Naqib almost without a fight and turned the city into their headquarters.
-The Taliban introduced a strict form of Islamic law, banning formal education for girls as well as the consumption of TV, films, music with instrumental accompaniments, and the playing of sports.
+In August 1994, the Taliban, under Mullah Omar, captured Kandahar from commander Mullah Naqib almost without a fight and turned the city into their headquarters.
+The capture of Afghanistan's second-largest city marked the Taliban's transformation from a fledgling militia into an Islamic emirate, solidifying their legitimacy as a governing authority through the imposition of a strict interpretation of Islamic law.
+Formal education for girls was banned as well as the consumption of TV, films, music with instrumental accompaniments, and the playing of sports.
 In December 1999, a hijacked Indian Airlines Flight 814 plane by Pakistani militants loyal to Harkat-ul-Mujahideen landed at Kandahar International Airport and kept the passengers hostage as part of a demand to release three Pakistani militants from prison in India.